Firefighter

 The training is the same usually.
 But sometimes it comes down to available training time.
 Career FF train just about every day for at least 2 hrs generally.
 Volunteers have fulltime jobs that they have and training times are limited.
 Volunteers do take the same curriculm as career although

-Asked by chris ward about 9 years ago
+Asked by Carrie about 10 years ago

 Hello!
 Ok, so on my birthday I got my gear and number.
 My parent is a veteran and because of that I am set at very high standards with the team but right now I can't tell a rake from a pike poll!
 Do you have any advice?